reitenth/HomelabDocs/README.md

 # 🏠 HomelabDocs

-This repo is the home of my docs for all things in my homelab that I want referenced.

 I use [Github Wiki](https://github.com/reitenth/HomelabDocs/wiki) for all my doc needs, to have version control and be hosted easily off of my server.

 My current docker compose files can be found [here](https://github.com/reitenth/HomelabDocs/tree/main/docker).

-#

 ### Roadmap